ardalis/ardalis-com-gatsby/src/pages/training-classes/index.md

 ---
 # Private Training Workshops

 I offer private training for corporate customers.
 [Contact me](/contact-us) for more information and to schedule training for your team.
+Read some [testimonials](/training-classes/testimonials) from some of my customers and students.

 ## Training Classes and Modules